cyneprepou4uk/NES-Games-Disassembly/README.md

 # NES Games Disassembly

-Each disassembly is compilable and editable.
+Each disassembly is equal to the original ROM, compilable and editable.

 Use **syntax_6502.xml** to highlight code in [Notepad++](https://notepad-plus-plus.org/).